 Note: while it is best to use pollen from local bees in your area, good results can also be obtained with pollen that is not local, as long as it is from the same type of plant that is the source of the allergic reaction.

 Chlorophyll has made its big break out of science classrooms and into health food stores across the country.
 This huge health trend is marketed as good for the immune system, digestion, reducing inflammation, and even good for skin when applied topically.
 Supplements are made with chlorophyllin, which survives digestion better and serves as a detoxifier.
-Add several drops of liquid chlorophyll to your water and don’t be alarmed when your glass turns a dark green/charcoal color—it is after all what makes plants green!
+Add several drops of liquid chlorophyll to your water and don’t be alarmed when your glass turns a dark green/charcoal color—it’s what makes plants green, after all!
 Drink through a reusable straw to prevent temporary discoloration on your teeth and tongue.

 Note: Growing up as a sea-level dweller, whenever I go to the mountains my altitude sickness sends me to one of those fancy oxygen boutiques the minute I step off the airplane.
 On my recent trip to Telluride, CO (elevation 8,750 ft), I had a bottle of liquid chlorophyll in my handbag at all times and dropped about 12-15 drops in my water everywhere I went.
 I didn’t feel the altitude the entire time, and will not make another trip without it.

 Collagen seems to be all the rage right now.
 Although I was skeptical of its seemingly endless list of benefits at first, I am now a devoted fan.
-I’s good for skin, hair, joints, and gut health too.
-Research backs up its numerous properties that help complement diet, sleep, and skin elasticity, which helps our skin age better.
+It’s good for skin, hair, joints, and gut health too.
+Research backs up claims that its numerous properties help complement diet, sleep, and skin elasticity, which helps our skin age better.
 Mix some collagen peptides into your H2O for added flavor, hyaluronic acid, probiotics, and all the health benefits.

 Note: I also love mixing this collagen into my morning coffee.
 The peptides add a creamy, frothy consistency that is tasteless and amazing.